christianlei/cse210-assignment1/README.txt

 Christian Lei

 Notes:
-I ran this in a virutal environment to make the executable.
+I ran this in a python virtual environment that has pyinstaller.
+To run the program either use python or the executable.

 Libraries used:
 Pyinstaller